 Alumni and Friends

 Subsequently, I set out to carve a career niche for myself in gallery and exhibitions work.
 I gained experience through a series of administrative positions in not-for-profit galleries.
-These work experiences eventually led to my current position as the Director of the Welch School Galleries at Georgia State University in Atlanta, Georgia.
-At the Welch I curate, administrate and teach.
+These work experiences eventually led to my current position as the Director of the Welch School Galleries at Georgia State University in Atlanta where I curate, administrate and teach.
 It is a challenging and fulfilling position.
-Atlanta has a vibrant international arts community and I am fortunate to be able to participate in it as an artist and arts administrator.
+Atlanta has a vibrant international arts community, and I am fortunate to be able to participate in it as an artist and arts administrator.

 Alabama native Cynthia Farnell is a multi-disciplinary visual artist whose projects encompass a range of media including photography, video and installation.
 Much of her work addresses the shifting meanings of home, place, community and identity in contemporary life.

 Farnell has exhibited her work internationally including venues in New York City, France, New England and the southern United States.
 She has been awarded residencies at The Sloss Furnaces Visiting Artist Program in Birmingham, Alabama and at the Virginia Center For Creative Arts in Amherst, Virginia.
 Her work is in the permanent collection of the International Center of Photography and the Jule Collins Smith Museum of Fine Art.
 She has received grants to support her work from the South Carolina Arts Commission, The Horry County Arts and Cultural Council, Coastal Carolina University and the Humanities Council, South Carolina.

 Farnell earned her M.F.A. from the Rhode Island School of Design, her B.F.A. from Auburn University and a Certificate of General Studies of Photography from The International Center of Photography in New York City.
 She is currently the director of The Welch Gallery at Georgia State University in Atlanta, Georgia.